Discover more from System Design Newsletter

 They relied on Sheets API to query data.
 And backed up Google Sheets for durability.

-Their reasons for using Google Forms and Google Sheets were:
+They used Google Forms and Google Sheets because they wanted:

 Avoid having to build their own user interface only to collect data.